 For students planning to pursue further academic study and apply to a PhD program, the following components are optional, although highly recommended.
 These courses can be applied toward graduation.

-department chair.
 The final draft of the thesis or comparable project must be formatted according to university guidelines and submitted to the UWest Library before the end of the term in which the student is graduating.
 Students receive 3 units of thesis credit, applicable to the specialization requirement, when the thesis is accepted by the library.
 A student who fails to meet the submission deadline is not eligible for thesis credit.